Fuel4us/EventManagingApp/docs/red/1160630/sp1/README.md

 # 1. General Notes
 In Application Engineering (EAPLI) were shown several standards/patterns for project development.
 The of LAPR4 is to take advantage of the knowledge acquired in EAPLI and apply it, however for this iteration, as we are limited in a matter of time and it is the first time that we came in contact with the project, I found it well to ignore the TDD standard (test-driven development) for at least this iteration.
 This way I tried as hard as I could to implement my Use Case based on the domain model, and as I was implementing it, I improved my project structure skills.
-As a gwt chart only supports one type of data (STRING, NUMBERS...)
-I decided to only accept numbers and ignore other types;